Socialist Left Party: Position

+"We shape our own future.
+It is possible to create a fair and environmentally friendly world, a society where wealth and power are fairly distributed, with freedom and equal rights for all and where we live together within nature's tolerance limit.

+A lot has to change.
+Millions live with oppression and war, inequality in power and wealth is growing and the environmental crisis threatens our livelihood.

+The capitalist system must be replaced – nationally and globally – by a democratic, sustainable and needs-based economic system.
+It is socialism."

 Education

 Education has been one of main campaign issues since Kristin Halvorsen became party leader. Øystein Djupedal was elected Minister of Education and Research, and held that position for two years.
 He was replaced by fellow Socialist Left politician Bård Vegar Solhjell.
 Halvorsen took over the ministry in late 2009.
 Djupedal's first assignment in office was granting 10 million kr to "even out social differences" between ethnic minorities.
 The party believes that everyone has the right to free access to kindergarten.
 Anders Folkestad, leader of the Confederation of Unions for Professionals, was not pleased with Djupedal's efforts during his term in office, saying that "Djupedal has created much uncertainty and a mess after he became Minister of Education and Research.
 Many had great expectations, but he is sure lagging behind from the time when he was a sideliner."
 Djupedal was heavily criticised by the Norwegian media for his controversial and bizarre statements.
 In late 2005, it was estimated that students studying general, business, and administrative studies would save up to 11,978 kr under the red–green coalition; school books became free when the coalition took power.

 The party wants to reduce the number of private schools, and Djupedal said they are of no use.
 Bård Vegar Solhjell stated he believed government-funded schools helped "smoothing social inequality", commenting: "Many of those who remain outside the labor market have received lack of training from school.
 It prevents them from contributing to the community.
 Parties on the right often confuse social security and welfare schemes as the problem; however, we tend to look at why they are struggling.
-There are systematic connections between social background and lack of training - it is a class question where something is needed to be done."
+There are systematic connections between social background and lack of training – it is a class question where something is needed to be done."
 Others believe that the party should nationalise non-public schools.
 Torbjørn Urfjell, former leader of the Socialist Youth chapter in Vest-Agder, said: "School and adolescence is too important to be left to the market.
 Therefore, they should be taken back."
 During the 2005 Norwegian parliamentary election, the party promised to increase resources to public schools, believing that more money would lead to fewer pupils per teacher, and more individualised and personal instructions.